ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <br>
 ...............................................
 <br>
-Before putting anything into the workflow actions, we create test manually to run on the computer with the "dotnet test" command.
-There has been created an activity diagram showing this.
-For most test we try to implement it going how we expect the method or feature to behave, and after we've concluded that it works, we create a test to challenge this method.
-By example we can look at the Create(CreateCheepDTO)'s tests in the unit tests. <br>
+Before committing anything and thus starting the suitable workflow, we test locally with the `dotnet test` command.
+There is an activity diagram showing this.
+Tests are implemented with the logic of expected functionality in mind.
+Testing that the method in question works as expected.
+It should react as expected, both with harmless and malicious inputs.

-This can be found in the infrastructure tests in the tests for Cheep Repository.
+For example, the tests for the method Create(CreateCheepDTO) can be examined.
+They can be found in the infrastructure tests for the tests for Cheap Repository.
+First, we test that it works as intended with the intended input.
+After this, we challenge it in the test by giving it the wrong input and testing if validation exceptions are thrown.
-We start by testing that what we want it to will work, and then we challenge it, by giving it some input that should throw validation exceptions.
-When we know both of these will pass, we can then move onto the workflows.

 ## Team work
 Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.